Blossom End Rot – What It Is and How To Fix It

 9. Home-made Solution

-Mix it well and then irrigate your plants regularly with this solution.
-It will help prevent other fruits and veggies from damage.
+Mix it well, and then irrigate your plants regularly with this solution.
+This home remedy will help prevent other fruits and vegetables from being damaged.

-While this is not a foolproof solution, but it may stop blossom end rot from spreading further and ruining other crops too.
+While this is not a foolproof solution, it may stop blossom end rot from spreading further and ruining other crops, too.

 10. Test your Soil

 Get your soil tested each spring before planting.
-This is a great way to avoid the trouble of having a blossom end rot.
+This is a great way to avoid having blossom end rot.

 How to Fix Blossom End Rot in Tomatoes

-Tomatoes are highly known to have blossom end rot.
-Here are some tomato-centric methods of curing or preventing blossom end rots:
+Tomatoes are known to have blossom end rot.
+Here are some tomato-centric methods of curing or preventing blossom end rot:

-• Try to avoid cultivating or hoeing near the roots of a tomato plant as it might damage the root thus, hampering its ability to gather calcium from the soil.
+- Try to avoid cultivating or hoeing near the roots of a tomato plant, as it might damage the root, thus hampering the ability to gather calcium from the soil.

-• In case of the pH level is too high or too low, mulching or using compost is the best option.
+- If the pH level is too high or too low, mulching or composting is the best option.
 Avoid the fertilizer during the early fruiting; it is at this time that blossom end rot starts to appear.

-• Overall, the plants need to have at least one inch of moisture per week to maintain their proper growth.
+- The plants need at least one inch of moisture per week to maintain their proper growth.

-Some species of tomatoes are more susceptible to the rot than others.
+Some species of tomatoes are more susceptible to rot than others.

 When it comes to blossom end rot, prevention is really the cure.
 Store brought commercial products might just delay the inevitable but they do nothing to cure the plant.

-You should take care of the roots of your plants, as this is the best cure for blossom end rot.
-Make sure to provide it with good fertile soil and take care of its watering need.
+You should take care of the roots of your plants, as this is the best way to get rid of blossom end rot.
+Make sure to provide it with good, fertile soil and take care of its watering needs– avoiding both under-watering and over-watering.

-If you are an aspiring gardener, I would recommend developing a consistent watering routine.
-It will go a long way into giving you healthy and fresh crops.
+I recommend developing a consistent watering routine if you are an aspiring gardener.
+It will go a long way toward giving you healthy and fresh crops.

-By the way, if you want to grow the best tomatoes and needed help and tips, check out this article: Do These 9 Things To Grow The Best Tomatoes Ever!
+If you want to grow the best tomatoes and need help and tips, check out this article: Do These 9 Things To Grow The Best Tomatoes Ever!